Armadillidium maculatum: Description and Life Cycle

 Being an arthropod, A. maculatum has an exoskeleton which it must shed (molt) as it grows.
 Unlike most other arthropods, A. maculatum sheds its exoskeleton in two halves, one at a time (biphasic molting).
 It is theorized that isopods do this to maintain partial mobility while they are molting and vulnerable.

 After mating, a female individual will keep fertilized eggs in an egg-pouch on the underside of her body called the marsupium.
 After a few weeks, the eggs will emerge from the marsupium as mancae in amounts as many as a hundred babies at a time, though estimates vary depending on age and size of the individual.

-The species name "maculatum" in Armadillidium maculatum is derived from the Latin term "maculatus", meaning "spotted".
+The species name "maculatum" in Armadillidium maculatum is derived from the Latin term "maculatus", meaning "spotted", referring to the spotted coloration (or "morph") of the natural specimen as opposed to the striped morph in captivity.

 Ecology

 Like other woodlice, it is a detritivore which feeds off decaying organic material.
 It feeds mainly on fallen hardwood leaves and decaying hardwood.
 Like other members of its genus, it also enjoys fresh plant matter, lichens, tree bark, and algae.
 Like all other woodlice, it breathes through modified gill-like organs called pleopodal lungs, and requires some moisture to breathe, although it will drown if submerged in liquid for extended periods of time.
 The gills can be identified as white patches behind the 7th and final pair of legs.
-Like other members of its genus, it can withstand a drier environment than many other isopods.